roo-shy/Octodex/README.md

 # HTML/Layout - Octodex

-Recreating existing .png file into a fully functional HTML page.
+Recreating existing .png file into a fully functional HTML page using Flexbox